Ur-Nammu: Reign

+A later Sumerian literary composition known variously as "The Coronation of Ur-Nammu" and "Ur-Namma D" lists canals built by Ur-Nammu.
+It is known in three Old Babylonian Period recensions, from Nippur, Ur, and of an unknown provenance.
+There are a number of known Sumerian literary compositions about Ur-Namma, labeled from A to H. The other important later Sumerian literary work is the "Death of Ur-Nammu" (Ur-Namma A), variously described as a "hymn', "lamentation" or "wisdom".
+It describes the death, funeral, and passge through the underworld of Ur-Nammu.
+It is known from about 9 damaged tablets and fragments, held in various museums, which together allow restoration of much of the text.
+The description of Ur-Nammu's death is damaged, vague, and metaphoric, which has not stopped later scholars from interpreting it to say Ur-Nammu died in battle at the hands of his own troops.

 Deification debate

 Ur-Nammu is notable for having been one of the few Mesopotamian kings of the third millennium BC who was not deified after his death.
 This is testified by the posthumous Sumerian literature which never includes the divine determinative before Ur-Nammu's name (this can be seen on the transliterations for the texts on ETCSL), the themes of divine abandonment in "The Death of Ur-Nammu", and the fact that Shulgi promoted his lineage to members of the legendary Uruk dynasty as opposed to Ur-Nammu.
-While some translations of Sumerian texts had included the divine determinative before Ur-Nammu's name more recent evidence indicates this was a mistaken addition.
+While some translations of Sumerian texts had included the divine determinative before Ur-Nammu's name, more recent evidence indicates this was a mistaken addition.
 Despite this, the belief that the king was deified after death has been expressed just as recently, demonstrating a lack of certainty on this issue (though these were written during the same year as the new interpretations of the evidence and thus could not refer to them).
 Sharlach has more recently noted that favour for Ur-Nammu not having been deified has been accepted by many scholars.